SiaFoundation/siad/doc/Default Path.md

 ### Multi file directory

 `disableDefaultPath` works, i.e. its boolean value is set in the metadata.
 If that value is `true` the `defaultPath` field is set to `""`.

-This takes precedence over any value of `defaultPath`.
+`disableDefaultPath` and `defaultPath` are mutually exclusive and setting both to non-zero value results in an error.

 If `defaultPath` is set to a path that doesn't match any file in `subfiles` that results in Error.